SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 After the judges sample and select the winners, they feature a public wine tasting event.
 During the event, you can check out both the winners and the other wines they competed against.

 You will also find smaller, dedicated wine events that focus on either a specific wine or group of wines.
-The ZAP Festival in January/February is focused just on Zinfandel wines.
+The ZinEX Festival in January/February, for example, is focused just on Zinfandel wines.

-This cruise runs mostly on the weekends starting at around 1pm.
+This cruise runs mostly on the weekends starting around 1 pm.

-The biggest treat for wine lovers in San Francisco is the proximity of both Napa and Sonoma.
-Both are just over an hour drive away from the city.
+The biggest treat for wine lovers in San Francisco is the proximity of Napa and Sonoma counties, renowned for their world-class wine production.
+Both are just over an hour drive north from the city.

-You can either venture up on your own or go with a guided tour.
+You can either take a guided wine tour from San Francisco to Napa and/or Sonoma, or venture up on your own.
 Both offer you the chance to visit a variety of wineries and learn more about these gorgeous wine tasting regions.

 Comments?
 Questions?
 Suggestions?